wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-beetle-vyderac.md

 **Attacks (1/round)**

-<ins>Acidic Bile (Recharge 1/4).</ins> The Vyderac Queen cover a large area with acidic bile, inflicting damage (3D6) to each creature and object in range.
+<ins>Acidic Bile (Recharge 1/4).</ins> The Vyderac Queen covers a large area with acidic bile, inflicting damage (3D6) to each creature and object in range.
 A saving throw halves the damage, and sacrificing an item does the same.
 This attack releases a huge quantity of Vyderac Pheromones, and attracks 1D4 Vyderac Swarms which will arrive in 1D4 rounds.

 <ins>Selfdestruction.</ins> The Vyderac Queen bloats herself in a grotesque way, releasing an acrid, acidic smell.
 On her next turn, she'll explode and die, inflicting 4D6 damage to all creatures in a large area.
 A saving throw halves the damage.
 One of the surviving maggots will become a new queen in a month.
 <br>